7 Actionable Steps to Reaching Financial Independence

 A mentor is a wise and reliable counselor or teacher who guides a less experienced person by building trust and modeling positive behavior.
 A mentorship is, therefore, a relationship in which an experienced or knowledgeable person helps to guide a less experienced or less knowledgeable person.

-The role of mentorship in the road to financial success is crucial and cannot be overlooked.
+The role of mentorship in the road to financial independence is crucial and cannot be overlooked.
 Since learning is essential, as we have discussed, it is necessary that the spear of learning is aimed towards an individual who has gained experience in this field, which in this case is the financial success.

 A person who seeks to gain some financial freedom and control must learn from a person who has gained financial freedom and power.